vjkumargeesala/Voice_Commanded_Program_for_Code_Execution/README.md

-# 🎤 Voice Commanded Program for Basic Code Execution 🤖
+# 🎤 Voice Commanded Program for Code Execution 🤖

 This project, created in 🗓️ 2020, is a Python 🐍-based application that uses speech 🗣️ recognition technology to execute a variety of basic programming tasks.
 These tasks include checking for prime numbers 🔢, identifying even ➗ and odd numbers, determining Armstrong numbers 💡, and much more, all powered by voice commands 🎙️.
 It serves as an excellent example of integrating natural language 🧠 processing with computational logic to create an interactive 📱 and user-friendly program.